NBA Playoff Odds: Timberwolves projected to make playoffs for first time since 2004

 Ahead of the start of the season, Vegas sportsbooks have started to release their odds on everything from major award winners to who will win the NBA Finals.
 The latest batch of odds, via Bovada, involves every team's chances of making the playoffs this season.

-One very interesting line is that the new-look Minnesota Timberwolves (1/7) have the eighth-best odds of any team in the league to make the playoffs, despite playing in a difficult Western Conference.
+One very interesting line is that the new-look Minnesota Timberwolves (1/7) have the eighth-best odds of any team in the league, despite playing in a difficult Western Conference.
 Their odds are better than both the Milwaukee Bucks (1/6) and Toronto Raptors (2/13), each of whom both made the playoffs last season, are returning basically the same squads, and are facing a weaker field in the Eastern Conference.

 It appears as though oddsmakers are more than convinced that the Wolves' big summer will be enough to send the team to the playoffs for the first time since the 2003-04 season, when they lost to the Los Angeles Lakers in Western Conference finals.